 - Measure the spices and xanthan gum into a small bowl or ramekin and stir thoroughly; this ensures the xanthan gum doesn't form clumps when added to the recipe.

 - Ready a microwaveable bowl or a pot with water for steaming the cauliflower.
 Fit the food processor with a metal blade.

 Cottage Pie Filling

-- Add ground beef to the cold pan/skillet placed over medium heat.
-Work the ground beef into small bits as it cooks.
+- Add ground lamb to the cold pan/skillet placed over medium heat.
+Work the ground lamb into small bits as it cooks.
 (Starting in a cold pan takes longer to cook, but it's the secret to achieving small uniform pieces.)

 - Turn the heat to medium-high.
 Add the vegetables, beef base, Worcestershire sauce, tomato paste, mixed spices, and water or broth.
 Stir to distribute ingredients and to dissolve beef base and tomato paste.
 Bring to a simmer.